 On April 17, 2002, H.R.
 4477, The Sex Tourism Prohibition Improvement Act was introduced in the House by Rep. James F Sensenbrenner (R-WI).
-The bill aims to curb "sex tourism" by Americans to foreign countries for purpose of engaging in sex acts, especially with minors, that would be illegal in the United States.
+The bill aimed to curb "sex tourism" by Americans to foreign countries for purpose of engaging in sex acts, especially with minors, that would be illegal in the United States.
 The bill was passed by the House on June 26, 2002 and sent to the Senate but was not enacted.
+However, provisions to combat sex tourism were included in subsequent anti-trafficking legislation in the 108th Congress (P.L.
+108-193).